kingbode/Covid-19-Data-Science-using-Python/README.md

 https://www.worldometers.info/coronavirus/?fbclid=IwAR3Q7nTfpo3flcECajNXURyzoe7H0lPYGGLkjeELWBYJjoVCvjqqjeew6Eg"

-1- now successfully achieved pulling infomration about Country , Recorded cases , Reported Death cases , Recovered cases.
+1- now successfully achieved pulling information about Country, Recorded cases, Reported Death cases, Recovered cases.
-2- these data was under tr and td Tags in the html source.
+2- these data were under tr and td Tags in the html source.
 3- saving these data to JSON file.
-4- Now we need to Run the code on periodic basis and store the results to track the variance , done in ver 2.4.
+4- Now we need to Run the code on periodic basis and store the results to track the variance, done in ver.
+2.4.

 =====================================
 V2.4:

 - Added date and time to save the webpage that has the data along with extracted data in a separate folder with date and time attributes, so later we could work on all files and detect the variance in data.
-- using Headless broswer ( hidden mode )
+- using Headless browser (hidden mode)
-- Adding messgaes that show the progress of the code.
+- Adding messages that show the progress of the code.
 - saving data in csv file format as well.
 - updating all previous data in json file format to be in csv file format as well, this is to prepare for merging data and analysis in later updates.
 - moving all functions to __Functions__.py class to make Main easy to read.